Process Overload

 Where it’s found: Exclusive to La Palma y El Tucan (LPET), Colombia

-Rarity: None, as LPET has on operational hiatus as of 5/2025.
+Rarity: None is currently in production as LPET is on a 2 year operational hiatus as of 5/2025.

 Common varietal associations: castillo, gesha, pink bourbon, sidra